MPEG-4 Part 20: LASeR, a binary format for representing rich-media services content

 The LASeR specification has been designed to allow the efficient representation of 2D scenes describing rich-media services for constraint devices.
 A rich-media service is a dynamic and interactive presentation comprising 2D vector graphics, images, text and audiovisual material.
 The representation of such a presentation includes describing the spatial and temporal organization of its different elements as well as its possible interactions and animations.

 MPEG evaluated the state-of-art technologies in the field of composition coding.
 Seeing that none were satisfactory for constraint devices like mobiles phones, MPEG decided to create the LASeR standard.
 The LASeR requirements included compression efficiency, code and memory footprint.
 The LASeR standard fulfills these requirements by building upon the existing Scalable Vector Graphics (SVG) format defined by the World Wide Web Consortium and particularly on its Tiny profile already adopted in the mobile industry.
 LASeR complements SVG by defining a small set of compatible key extensions tuned according to the requirements.
 These key extensions permit among others: the frame-accurate synchronization of the scene with the audio-visual elements, the streaming and efficient compression of SVG content.
-The workflow of LASeR content from creation based on SVG to consumption is depicted in Figure 1.

 The streaming capability of LASeR is a benefit of the concept of LASeR stream, inspired from the MPEG-4 BIFS standard.
 A LASeR stream is the concatenation of an initial scene and the timed modifications of it, which can be sent in a streaming mode from a server to a client in a timed manner.

 Efficient compression improves delivery and decoding times, as well as storage size and is achieved by a compact binary representation of the SVG scene tree.
 This compact representation is tailored for the efficient compression of SVG content.
 Specific encoding techniques have been designed for simple yet efficient encoding of SVG specific data.